Effects of Resolution and Local Stability on Galactic Disks: I. Multiple Spiral Mode Formation via Swing Amplification: Introduction

 Apart from externally forced or internally seeded perturbations, spiral arms may also form spontaneously through local gravitational instabilities in the disk.
 A widely used measure of these instabilities is the Toomre \(Q\) parameter \citep{toomre64}, defined as

 where \(\kappa\) is the epicyclic frequency, \(\sigma_R\) is the radial velocity dispersion of the stars, \(G\) is Newton's gravitational constant and \(\Sigma_\star\) is the stellar surface density.
 Disks with \(Q\lesssim1\) experience strong gravitational instabilities that can trigger spiral features, whereas disks with \(Q>2\) are considered stable against large-scale modes \citep{athanassoula86, binney08}.
 In marginally stable cases (e.g., \(Q \approx 1-1.5\)), small perturbations can still be amplified through \textit{swing amplification} \citep{goldreich65, julian66, toomre81}, in which differentially rotating stellar orbits shear leading wave packets into trailing arms while self-gravity rapidly boosts their amplitudes.
 This mechanism has been widely applied to explain the prevalence of multi-armed structures in galaxies with moderate or low Toomre \(Q\), indicating that the local dynamics of the disk strongly dictate both the onset and the maintenance of spiral patterns.
+N-body simulations also show that higher galactic shear rates produce more tightly wound spiral arms, linking spiral morphology to the local dynamical state of the disk \citep{grand13}.
+Other simulations have found that spiral arms can be transient and recurrent features with pattern speeds that decline with radius and can drive efficient radial migration over a broad radial range \citep{grand12a, grand12b}.

 However, swing amplification alone does not determine the lifetime or recurrence of these features.
 Many numerical experiments have shown that multiple spiral modes may coexist in the disk and overlap in radius \citep{tagger87, masset97, rautiainen99, quillen11}, and their constructive and destructive interference can produce short-lived density enhancements even when the underlying modes persist for much longer \citep{comparetta12, minchev12a, hilmi20, marques25}.
 Observational evidence for such multi-mode structure has also accumulated.
 In their Fourier expansion of near-infrared images of M51, \citet{rix93} identified significant $m=1$ and $m=3$ components alongside the dominant two-armed pattern.
 More generally, galaxy images expanded into Fourier components reveal hidden three-armed structure in many systems \citep{elmegreen92}, and asymmetries in the stellar spirals (e.g., \citealt{henry03, meidt08}) further suggest the presence of multiple overlapping patterns.
 Using the radial Tremaine–Weinberg method \citep{merrifield06}, \citet{meidt09} found direct evidence for resonant coupling among several distinct patterns, including spiral-spiral and spiral-bar components, in high-quality H I and CO data cubes of external galaxies.
 Together, these theoretical and observational results support a picture in which multiple spiral modes coexist and interact, giving rise to recurrent, short-lived density features even when the underlying modes are long-lived.